White Part of the Eye Swollen like Jelly

 Treatments for Chemosis

 The treatment for chemosis depends on the cause.
-You should seek medical advice from your eye doctor, such as an ophthalmologist.
-Stop wearing contact lenses during the treatment of chemosis.
+You should seek medical advice from your eye doctor (optometrist or ophthalmologist).
+You should stop wearing contact lenses during treatment.

-Viral conjunctivitis will resolve on its own within 7-14 days.
-For most cases of viral conjunctivitis, no effective treatment is currently available, and treatment is focused on symptom relief.
-You may find that cold compresses and artificial tears help.
-For severe cases of conjunctivitis and keratitis, topical corticosteroid drops are prescribed for the relief of inflammatory symptoms.
+Viral conjunctivitis will resolve on its own within 7 to 14 days.
+For most cases, no effective treatment is currently available, and treatment is focused on symptom relief.
+You may find that CorneaCare cold compresses and artificial tears help.
+For severe cases, topical corticosteroid drops can offer relief of swelling symptoms in severe cases.
 However, prolonged use of corticosteroids can increase the risk of glaucoma and cataracts.4

 Rescue